 Minimum | Recommended | |

-Processor | Intel processor with 64-bit support; 2 GHz or faster processor with SSE 4.2 or later | Intel processor with 64-bit support; 2 GHz or faster processor with SSE 4.2 or later |
+Processor | Multicore Intel processor with 64-bit support or Apple Silicon processor; 2 GHz or faster processor with SSE 4.2 or later | ARM-based Apple Silicon processor |

 RAM | 8 GB | 16 GB or more |

-Graphics Card | GPU with Metal support 1.5 GB of GPU memory | GPU with Metal support 4 GB of GPU memory for 4k displays and above |
+Graphics Card | GPU with Metal support and 1.5 GB of GPU memory | GPU with Metal support and 4 GB of GPU memory for 4k displays and above |

-Monitor Resolution | 1280 x 800 display at 100% UI scaling | 1920 x 1080 display or greater at 100% UI scaling |
+Monitor Resolution | 1280 x 800 display at 100% UI scaling | 1920 x 1080 display or higher at 100% UI scaling |

-Hard Disk Space | 4 GB of available hard disk space.
-More space is needed for the initial installation | 16 GB of available hard disk space.
-More space is needed for the initial installation.
+Hard Disk Space | 20 GB of available hard disk space. | 100 GB of available hard disk space.
 Fast internal SSD for installation.
 Additional high-speed drive or SSD to set up scratch disks |

 Internet | Internet connection and Adobe registration are needed for software activation and installation.
 Photoshop can run without access to the internet once installed | Internet connection and Adobe registration are needed for software activation and installation.
 Photoshop can run without access to the internet once installed |